This article will explain the full cost to fit an MVHR system in a new build or renovated home in the UK.

-If you have a very airtight home (less than 3 air-changes per hour, ACH), then you will save money on your heating bills with an MVHR system, as it recovers heat and flows it back into the property.
-It costs approx.£90 per year in electricity to run the MVHR system constantly, but you might save a lot more than that on heating bills because it is recovering up to 90 per cent of the heat that would normally be lost to leaks and draughts in your building fabric.
+If you have a very airtight home (less than 5 air-changes per hour, ACH), then you should save money on your heating bills with an MVHR system, as it recovers heat and flows it back into the property.
+It costs approx.£15 – £40 per year in electricity to run an MVHR system constantly, but you might save a lot more than that on heating bills because it is recovering up to 90 per cent of the heat that would normally be lost to leaks and draughts in the building fabric.

-The payback rate for an MVHR system (aside from all of the comfort and health benefits of having fresh, filtered air at an even temperature all year round) could be 15 years or less – that’s better than solar panels whilst also providing increased comfort and healthy indoor air.
+The payback rate for an MVHR system (aside from all of the comfort and health benefits of having fresh, filtered air at an even temperature all year round) could be 15 years or less – that’s actualy a better payback than solar panels whilst also providing increased comfort and healthy indoor air.